 Homemade vegetable soup is one of my go-to favorite comfort foods when I need something quick and nutritious.
-It is not only easy to make but also delicious for lunch or dinner.
+It’s delicious for both lunch and dinner.
+Plus it’s a one-pot meal.

 I understand that fresh-picked vegetables might pack a few more vitamins than veggies from cans.
 However, that would take quite a bit longer than most of us have when we get home from work.
 In contrast to fast food, this homemade vegetable soup is a whole lot better for us.

 Although some people only eat soup during colder weather, I like to have it year-round.
 After all, it’s easy to make, comforting, and delicious.